lin75/java-notes/README.md

  Queue<Integer> q = new LinkedList<>();
  q.add(i);
+ // To remove the head of queue.

+ // Removing Elements: In order to remove an element from a queue, we can use the remove() method.
+ // If there are multiple such objects, then the first occurrence of the object is removed.
- // To remove the head of queue. int removedele = q.remove();
+ // Apart from that, poll() method is also used to remove the head and return it. int removedele = q.remove();

+ pq.poll();
  // To view the head of queue
  int head = q.peek();
  int size = q.size();